zacccharv/gruvvyWatermelon/README.md

-# Gruvvy Watermelon color theme
+# Gruvvy Watermelon Color Theme

 A color theme inspired by gruvbox and Watermelons (and maybe some grapes).
 Created for Unity and C# but looks good in json and javascript, other language colorization isn't optimized.